Chase Ink Business Credit Card

 Here is how it works:

-You can earn up to 5% cash back on the first $25,000 spent each year on purchases such as office supplies, wireless, land-line, and cable services (including bundled TV, high speed internet, and phone).
+You can earn up to 5% cash back on select business categories such as office supplies, wireless, land-line, and cable services (including bundled TV, high speed internet, and phone).

 However, purchases made at superstores, warehouse clubs and discount stores are not eligible to receive additional points on category purchases.